cosmos/sdk-tutorials/b9lab-content/3-main-concepts/07-messages.md

 2. Writing the code that handles the message and creates the new game in the storage.
 3. Putting hooks and callbacks at the right places in the general message handling.

-Fortunately, **Starport** can assist you by creating a boilerplate for message serialization and correct hook and callback implementation (points 1 and 3).
+Fortunately **Starport** can assist you by creating a boilerplate for message serialization and correct hook and callback implementation (points 1 and 3).

 <HighlightBox type="tip">

-If you want to go beyond these out-of-context code samples and instead see more in detail how all this should be defined, head to the chapter [My Own Chain](../5-my-own-chain/01-index).
+If you want to go beyond these out-of-context code samples and understand in more detail how all this should be defined, head to the chapter [My Own Chain](../5-my-own-chain/01-index).

 </HighlightBox>